I mentioned on Instagram this weekend that I am one of those “weird” parents that get sad this time of year.

 Meanwhile, I was looking for a barf bag.

-When I was able to open my eyes at all.
+When I could open my eyes at all.

 On the way to the Smoky Mountains, we all got a little slap-happy in the van.